-If a higher load carrying capacity is required, piles founded in very stiff silty clay materials may be proportioned using an allowable end bearing pressure of 300 kPa, provided their depth to diameter ratio exceeds a value of 4.
-An allowable adhesion value of 20 kPa may be adopted for the portion of the shaft below a depth of 0.5 metres and within the very stiff clays.
+Piers founded in very stiff silty clays may be proportioned using an allowable end bearing pressure of 300 kPa, provided their depth to diameter ratio exceeds a value of 4.
+An allowable adhesion value of 20 kPa may be adopted for the portion of the shaft below a depth of 0.5 metres.

-Piles founded in weathered rock may be proportioned using an allowable end bearing pressure of 700 kPa.
-An allowable adhesion value of 70 kPa may be adopted for the portion of the shaft in weathered rock.
-When piles are founded in rock the adhesion within the overlying soils must be ignored.
+If a higher load carrying capacity is required, piers founded in weathered shale may be proportioned using an allowable end bearing pressure of 700 kPa.
+An allowable adhesion value of 70 kPa may be adopted for the portion of the shaft in weathered shale.
+When piers are founded in weathered shale the adhesion within the overlying soils must be ignored.